This guest post was written by Jim Wilson, national Youth Protection chairman.

-With all the issues young people face in 2017, it’s more important than ever for all of us to be vigilant about bullying prevention.
-We must remind and reteach our Scouts the concept of “a Scout is kind”.
+With all the issues young people face today, it’s more important than ever for all of us to be vigilant about bullying prevention.
+We must remind and reteach our Scouts the concept of “a Scout is kind.”

 The idea that a Scout should treat others as he or she wants to be treated is woven throughout the programs and literature of the Boy Scouts of America.
 When a Scout follows the principles of the Scout Oath and Law, bullying and hazing situations should never occur.